THE FIRST GREAT PLATONIST

 "For if A is predicated of all B, and B of all C, A must necessarily be predicated of all C" (Prior Analytics I.4.25b).

-Aristotle's theory of the syllogism is major achievement in logic that was only surpassed in the last hundred years or so.
+Aristotle's theory of the syllogism is a major achievement in logic that was only surpassed in the last hundred years or so.

 This definition gives us "the what it is to be."
 In the demonstration we are constructing, it appears as the major premise.
 It tells us that humans are beings whose matter is in the organization and form of a rational animal, and the minor premise tells us that part of being a rational animal is possessing the power to use sensations to have beliefs.